 Data / Parameter: Reservoir Area

 Data unit: Square meter

 Description: Surface area at full reservoir level

 Source of data to be Satellite images

 used:

-Value of data applied Not applicable to the calculation of the emission reduction calculation
+Value of data applied São José - 0.01 km^2

-for the purpose of
+for the purpose of São Joaquim - 0.71 km 2

 calculating expected

 emission reductions in

 section B.5

-Description of Measurement to be done at the start of the project in order to ensure there is no

-measurement methods increase in the area occupied by the reservoir.
+Description of Reservoir area was estimated by MEK Engenharia and included in the basic

+measurement methods engineering plan for each small hydro plant.
+It was estimated based on complete

-and procedures to be
+and procedures to be energy and technical studies for the Jaguari Mirim River.
+It will be monitored by

-applied:
+applied: satellite imagery.

 QA/QC procedures to To be done only once at the start of operation for each small hydro plant.

 be applied:

+Any comment:

 Any comment: